 \subsection{Reactor Model}

-The Reactor model~\cite{lohstroh2020reactors} shows great potential as an alternative to the actor model, enabling efficient and deterministic concurrency.
-The newly proposed Reactor model represents an advancement in deterministic reactive systems, providing a structured framework for creating complex, reactive RL applications.
+The reactor model~\cite{lohstroh2020reactors} shows great potential as an alternative to the actor model, enabling efficient and deterministic concurrency.
+The newly proposed reactor model represents an advancement in deterministic reactive systems, providing a structured framework for creating complex, reactive RL applications.
 Central to this model are the concepts of "reactors" and "reactions."
 Reactors can be interpreted as deterministic actors, but instead of responding to messages, they react to discrete events, each linked to a specific logical time, denoted by a "tag."
 These events can trigger reactions within a reactor, similar to message handlers in actor systems, but with a key difference: reactions in reactors are governed by a defined order, ensuring determinism.
-Reactions share some similarities with message handlers in traditional actor models but differ in their triggering mechanism.
-Instead of messages, they are activated by discrete events, which can also be generated by reactions.
+Reactions are activated by discrete events, which can also be generated by reactions.
 Each event associates a value with a tag, representing its logical release time within the system.
 Reactions can access and modify state shared with other reactions in the same reactor, but interaction between different reactors is solely through events.
-This design choice illustrates the model's deterministic nature, as the order of reaction executions is predictable and subject to strict constraints, such as tag order and execution order for reactions within the same reactor.
+This design choice ensures the model's deterministic nature because the order of reaction executions is predictable and subject to strict constraints, such as tag order and execution order for reactions within the same reactor.